 GEM Offers Free Online Global Energy Business Course

-The course will consist of weekly lecture videos, quizzes, and discussion group participation.
-Students will also submit and assess (peer submissions) brief memoranda addressing specific energy business policy questions.
+The course is six weeks long and delivered completely online.
+The course consisted of weekly lecture videos, quizzes, and discussion group participation.
+Students also submitted and assessed (peer submissions) brief memoranda addressing specific energy business policy questions.

 Upon successful completion of the class, what will I receive?